-The money spent on low-carbon and energy efficiency policies via our energy bills pays for measures (such as insulation) that make homes warmer, as well as for low-carbon electricity generation (such as renewable energy) which provide insurance against fluctuating gas prices.
+Aside from emissions reduction, the money spent on low-carbon and energy efficiency policies via our energy bills pays for measures (such as insulation) that make homes warmer, as well as for low-carbon electricity generation (such as renewable energy) which provide insurance against fluctuating gas prices.

 9) What are the costs of limiting the expansion of onshore wind?